 Aside from those burns resulting from high-temperature thermal exposure -- such as flames, steam and hot fluids -- there is the category of chemical-related burns, which can also negatively affect a victim of a commercial truck crash.
 In such cases, it is not uncommon for containers full of caustic solvents or acids to fall off a trailer during a collision, or even spill from the tanker portion of a semi tractor-trailer when ruptured in a crash.

-As personal injury experts, Lebowitz & Mzhen, LLC, is aware of the serious and often potentially fatal effects of a hazardous materials spill associated with a traffic accident.
+As personal injury experts, Lebowitz & Mzhen Personal Injury Lawyers, is aware of the serious and often potentially fatal effects of a hazardous materials spill associated with a traffic accident.
 Our skilled attorneys understand the state and federal laws that have been put in place to protect the public from serious accidents involving poorly loaded or incorrectly secured loads carried by commercial motor vehicles.
 Whether the negligence can be traced to the trucker himself, the transportation company that employs him, or a third party, we are prepared to assist victims in recovering damages related to traffic-related injuries related to haz-mat spills.

 There is no argument that any bodily injury is never a welcome event, much less one that occurs as a result of another individual’s reckless or negligent act.
 For most everyone, good health is the most important asset we possess; a momentary loss of concentration or distraction on a high-speed road can change forever a victim’s future health and happiness.
 This is a certainty in many trucking-related beltway accidents here in Maryland or over in the District.